Light Sensitivity

 Too much avoidance of these triggers can make the problem worse over time.

 For example, initially dimming lights or using sunglasses indoors may reduce symptoms, however over time, this can actually make your sensitivity to light worse.
 Try instead to gradually reduce time spent using sunglasses, which gives your brain the opportunity to adapt.
+Remember, it is okay if your symptoms get a little bit worse and it is common to have these symptoms.
+By gradually increasing your tolerance to light, you can help your brain heal and get back to activities that you enjoy.

 Build tolerance gradually

 Let your symptoms guide you.
 Starting activities while you have mild symptoms is okay, as long as it doesn’t cause a large spike.
-This might be a sign that you overdid it, and may need to take an extra break (e.g. take a short walk, drink water, or close your eyes).
+This might be a sign that you overdid it, and may need to take an extra break (e.g., take a short walk, drink water, or close your eyes).
 See Getting Back to Your Life for more details.

 It’s common to experience increases in symptoms as you are figuring out what your tolerance is, but over time, your sensitivity to light is expected to get better gradually.